getcarina/getcarina.com/_tutorials/data-volume-containers.md

 ### Copy the data

-Copy the data from your DVC to the directory your in on your local machine.
+You can copy all of the data from your DVC into a directory on your local machine.
+This is useful when backing up databases or similar activities.
+Copy all of the files inside /var/lib/mysql in the DVC to the current directory on your local machine.

 ```bash
 $ docker cp \